-- To narrate the place of Metaphysics in the search for meaning of Reality - To describe the world of reality beyond senses - To examine different perspectives to know reality - To valuate a realistic Metaphysics that given an objective interpretation of Reality - To generate the personalistic orientation of Metaphysics and to show how it forms the basis of different world views
+This course helps the students to be aware of the inevitable importance of Metaphysics in the search for meaning of Reality describing the world of reality beyond sensual comprehension.
+It facilitates the learners to appreciate the different perspectives different metaphysicians adopted to know reality and to involve them to valuate a realistic Metaphysics that given an objective interpretation of Reality so as to examine in order to generate the personalistic orientation of Metaphysics and to show how it forms thebasis of different world views.